austinfennacy/project-fennacy/README.md

 ![Submittal PDF Comparison](https://pf.austinfennacy.com/images/submittal-pdf-comparison.gif)

 The existing solution can only be accessed locally on office machines, or by using a VPN into the office network.
-Anyone that's had to use a VPN for private office tooling knows how frustratingly slow that proces can be.
+Anyone that's had to use a VPN for private office tooling knows how frustratingly slow that process can be.

 My solution is a web app that can be used remotely, since it is protected via login (a non-prototype version would not allow public account registration).
 Passwords are hashed using bcrypt, and user sessions are managed by Passport.